softwerkskammer/Agora/INSTALL.md

 * If your installation is fresh, perform the db initialization script:
    * Run `node softwerkskammer/initialDBSetup`
 * If your installation is fresh or you changed anything:
-   * Run `npm test` (this creates the CSS files and other static contents and performs jshint checking)
+   * Run `npm test` (this creates the CSS files and other static contents and performs eslint checking)

 Now you can decide which app you want to start: